 Then put these two marks/notches together and fold the neckline flat.
 At the folds again pin mark or notch the fold line.
 Again, this ensures that you have quartered the neckline.

-(please note, on my garment it is a raglan sleeve, so the notch will not be on the shoulder seam.
+(please note, on my garment it is a raglan sleeve, so the notch will not fall on the shoulder seams.
 Some tutorials I have seen place the quarter notch on the shoulder seam, but this doesn’t always work for me!)